17 Pros & Cons Of Owning A Bernese Mountain Dog

 5. They’re friendly dogs.

 Bernese Mountain Dogs are known for being friendly and good-natured, which makes them great family pets.
-They typically get along well with other animals and children, although their size can sometimes be intimidating to smaller creatures (and children).
+They typically get along well with other animals and children, but their size can sometimes be intimidating to smaller creatures (and children).
 Socialization is important from an early age to help them learn how to interact appropriately with other animals and people.

 6. They’re loyal dogs.

 Bernese Mountain Dogs are fiercely loyal to their families and will do anything to protect them from harm.
-However, this loyalty can sometimes manifest itself in aggression towards strangers, so again, it’s important to socialize your Bernese Mountain Dog from an early age so that they learn to trust people outside of the family unit.
+However, this loyalty can sometimes manifest itself in aggression toward strangers, so again, it’s important to socialize your Bernese Mountain Dog from an early age so that they learn to trust people outside of the family unit.

 7. They’re friendly and outgoing.

 The Bernese Mountain Dog is known for being friendly and outgoing with people of all ages.
 This makes them great family dogs and a good match for households with children.
-They also get along well with other animals, making them a good fit for households with multiple pets.
+They also get along with other animals, making them a good fit for households with multiple pets.

 8. They’re gentle and kind.